doktor-nick/intro-to-network-viz/README.md

 * the Cytoscape App manager for extending Cytoscape’s capabilities
 * Cytoscape’s Network Analyser for easy statistics generation and analysis of your networks
 * exporting high resolution images for publication, and
-* getting help when you are stuck at UQ’s Hacky Hour and online forums.
+* getting help when you are stuck
 * If there is time, we may also cover sub-sampling, aggregation and pruning as approaches to making sense of “hairballs”.

 Examples used will include the classic sociograms of Moreno—describing the changing social relations between schoolchildren, visualising co-publication networks generated from Scopus literature searches, and protein interaction networks.

-We also encourage attendees to bring their own networks and problems for visualisation.
-Please contact Nick or Oliver before the workshop if you have some data you would like to bring.

 At the end of this workshop, you will know how to:
 * easily describe networks in simple file formats